Battery Charges in Pinellas County

-Have an Experienced St. Petersburg / Clearwater Domestic Battery and Battery Charge Lawyer on Your Side
+Have an Experienced St. Petersburg / Clearwater Criminal Defense Lawyer on Your Side

 The charge of Battery is very common in Florida.
 This is because the statute prohibits the “unwanted touching or striking of another.”
 Many people are surprised to learn that there is no requirement that the State prove the “victim” was injured or that the force used was substantial.
-As a matter of fact, a simple push, shove, poke, or slap is sufficient to permit law enforcement to make an arrest for a Battery charge.
+As a matter of fact, a simple push, shove, poke, or slap is sufficient to permit law enforcement to make an arrest.

 Common Questions in Battery and Domestic Battery Cases